GoogleChrome/developer.chrome.com/site/en/articles/css-linear-easing-function/index.md

   tab: 'result'
 } %}

-{%Aside%}Learn more about these easing keywords and functions at [https://web.dev/learn/css/animations/](https://web.dev/learn/css/animations/#animation-timing-function){%endAside%}
+{%Aside%}Learn more about these easing keywords and functions in [Learn CSS: Animations](https://web.dev/learn/css/animations/#animation-timing-function).{%endAside%}

 When used appropriately, easings give an animated element a sense of weight as it appears to gather momentum.